-Life has become easy
+Life has become easy and struggle-free

 When I used to breathe through my mouth, I had constant sniffles and colds.
 Since I began to breathe through my nose, I no longer have a runny nose.
 Before I had a runny nose countless of times each day.
 I also have much more energy.